xraypy/xraylarch/doc/guis/xas_viewer.rst

     :label: fig_xasviewer_2

-The "Pre-edge Peak Fit" tab (show in :numref:`fig_xasviewer_3a`) provides a form for fitting pre-edge peaks to lineshapes such as Gaussian, Lorentzian, or Voigt functions.
+The "Pre-edge Peak Fit" tab (show in :numref:`fig_xasviewer_3a`) provides a form for fitting pre-edge peaks to line shapes such as Gaussian, Lorentzian, or Voigt functions.
 This provides an easy-to-use wrapper around `lmfit`_ and the :func:`minimize` function for curve-fitting with the ability to constrain fitting Parameters.

 To do fitting of pre-edge peaks with the interface, one begins by fitting a "baseline" to account for the main absorption edge.
 This baseline is